How Do You Run a Scavenger Hunt for Team Building That's Actually Fun for Adults?

 | Company retreat or offsite | Neighborhood Treasure Hunt with multi-stage clues | Explores the event location and creates shared adventure memories | 60–90 min |

-| Team of 30+ people | Multi-route hunt (3 different routes converging at same endpoint) | Prevents teams from following each other; creates separate stories to share | 60 min |
+| Large group (30+ people) | Multi-route hunt (3 different routes converging at same endpoint) | Prevents teams from following each other; creates separate story threads to share at the end | 60 min |

 | Budget available ($10-20/person) | Themed treasure hunt with props, locked boxes, and a final prize | Production value increases immersion and makes the experience feel special | 60–90 min |